Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_241.md

 title: "Migrate from Transfer CFT 2.4.1"
 linkTitle: "Migrate from Transfer CFT 2.4.1"
 weight: 250
---- This section describes how to migrate from Transfer CFT 2.4 to version {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
+---This section describes how to migrate from Transfer CFT 2.4 to version {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
 Before starting the migration procedure you must perform the steps described in [Before you start](../vms_migrate_before_you_start#Importan).

 ## Migrate the configuration